epavlova/content-rw-elasticsearch/README.md

         go test -race ./...
         go install

-2. Run the binary (using the `help` flag to see the available optional arguments):
+2. Run the binary (use the `help` flag to see the available optional arguments):

         $GOPATH/bin/content-rw-elasticsearch [--help]